ktcotz/ktcotz/README.md

 - 🤔 &nbsp; Exploring and learning new technologies.
 - 🌱 &nbsp; Learning more about Frontend Development and Backend Development.
 - Discipline and hard work everyday..
+- Learn with me <a href="https://github.com/ktcotz/Learny">Learny</a>

 <h2> 🛠 &nbsp;Tech Stack</h3>